ernestwisniewski/aonw/docs/mutation-testing.md

 Mutation testing checks that focused tests detect small behavioral changes in critical code.
 It complements line coverage: a line can be executed without being meaningfully asserted.

+The gate enforces seven reviewed operators in mutation policy and keeps scope narrowly constrained to one operatorized regression path per run.

 ## Current targets

 | Area | Production file | Focused test |